diamino/rpy2040/README.md

 python rpy2040.py [-h] filename [entry_point]

 positional arguments:
-  filename     The binary file to execute in the emulator entry_point  The entry point for execution in hex format (eg. 0x10000354)
+  filename     The binary (.bin) file to execute in the emulator entry_point  The entry point for execution in hex format (eg. 0x10000354).
+Defaults to 0x10000000

 options:
   -h, --help   show this help message and exit